Postgraduate Diploma in Technical Direction for Computer Animation Production (Part-time)

 - Project Manager

-- An Honours Bachelor Degree (NFQ Level 8) (or other internationally recognised equivalent), in the field of study of Art, Design, Computing or Engineering.
+- An Honours Bachelor’s Degree (NFQ Level 8) or equivalent in the field of study of art, design, computing, engineering, or a cognate discipline.

 |School||School of Informatics & Creative Arts|

 |Department||Visual and Human-Centred Computing|